skfrost19/Code-Mix-Data-Sentiment-Analysis/README.md

 ## 👉 Introduction

-This project is about sentiment analysis on Code-Mix data.
+This project is about sentiment analysis on Code-Mix data using Large Language Model (LLM).
 Code-Mixing is the phenomenon of alternating between two or more languages in a single conversation.
-This project aims to analyze the sentiment (positive, negative, neutral) of such data.
+This project aims to analyze the sentiment (positive, negative) of such data.

 This repository uses LLM named <b> Openchat - 3.5, 4-bit quantized </b> for sentiment analysis.